ytakefuji/openai/README.md

 1. Write a program for asking a question and a temperature to ChatGPT and returning the response.
 The temperature is a determinant from 0.0 to 1.0 to control the randomness.
 The larger the temperature, the greater the randomness.

+2. Write a english-to-japanese translator.

+3. Write a program to collect a list of peer-reviewed papers on the specific subject.

 # EdgeGPT
 EdgeGPT takes advantage of the new version of Bing (Microsoft search engine) with ChatGPT.